 How to connect to and control an Arduino Nano with an AT-09 / HM-10 Bluetooth Low Energy (BLE) module from an Android device.

-This tutorial is part of the BlueCArd tutorials series with the ultimate to build the BlueCArd Arduino based RC car controlled from Android phone through Bluetooth.
+This tutorial is part of the BlueCArd tutorials series with the ultimate to build the BlueCArd Arduino-based RC car controlled from an Android phone through Bluetooth.

-I also made a short overview video for all the steps I did to make this work.
+I also made a short overview video of all the steps I did to make this work.
 You can watch the video here:

-For this tutorial You will need to have an Android device with developer mode switched on.
-You also need to have Android studio installed and know how to build and run App on the Android device.
+For this tutorial, You will need to have an Android device with developer mode switched on.
+You also need to have Android Studio installed and know how to build and run Apps on the Android device.

 You can download the Android studio from here: https://developer.android.com/studio